Skip to content

 Who Must Comply: Clearing Up the 5,000-Consumer Myth

-A dangerous misconception circulates among small tax practices: that firms serving fewer than 5,000 clients are fully exempt from WISP requirements.
-This misreading of FTC regulations exposes thousands of solo practitioners and small practices to significant compliance violations and security gaps.
+A persistent and dangerous misconception circulates among small tax practices: that firms serving fewer than 5,000 clients are fully exempt from WISP requirements.
+This misreading of FTC regulations exposes thousands of solo practitioners and small practices to significant compliance violations and real security gaps.

-The FTC Safeguards Rule does reference a 5,000-consumer threshold, but the exemption is narrow.
-It reduces documentation requirements for specific subsections—it does not eliminate the obligation to maintain an information security program.
+The FTC Safeguards Rule's 5,000-consumer threshold creates only limited exemptions for specific subsections—it does not eliminate the obligation to maintain an information security program.
 Every tax professional handling customer information, including solo practitioners preparing returns for a single client, must document and implement security programs covering all fundamental safeguard categories.

 Firms with fewer than 5,000 consumers may have reduced requirements for written risk assessment documentation and incident response testing records, but they must still conduct these activities and implement the controls they identify.
 The exemption lightens paperwork on certain subsections; it does not remove the underlying security obligations.